What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Membership in the Graduate School does not entail any further obligations (“passive membership”).

-Therefore, if you wish to apply for financial support from the Graduate School, e.g. for a conference trip or your own workshop, you must prove that you have actively participated in the supervision and qualification concept of the Graduate School (at least once a year); examples of activities that qualify you to apply are given in the respective calls for proposals.
+Therefore, if you wish to apply for financial support by the Graduate School, e.g. for a conference trip or for the organisation of a workshop, a small conference or a doctoral candidates' field trip, you have prove that you have actively participated in the supervision and qualification concept of the Graduate School (at least once a year).

-Information on the Graduate School, membership and offers can be found here (link to the Graduate School).
+Information on the Graduate School, membership, and offers can be found here (link to the Graduate School).

-Step 4: You have finished your thesis and want to submit it now
+Step 8: You have finished your thesis and want to submit it now

 Doctoral Dates